-The greatest threat to American freedom is the failure of our nation’s schools to teach students the story of the American experiment in self-government.
-Without knowledge of our history students will not understand the fundamental principles of our government, the vital importance of their rights, and the duties they must perform to keep freedom alive.
+The greatest threat to freedom is the failure of our nation’s schools to teach students the story of the American experiment in self-government.
+Without knowledge of our unique history, the next generation of Americans will not understand the fundamental principles of our government, the vital importance of their rights, and the duties they must perform to keep freedom alive.

 - Approximately 25 primary source documents